Vision and mission

-We offer data contributors a streamlined process to facilitate access to data, with rigorous data governance based on the ‘five safes’ framework, see below.
+We offer data contributors a streamlined process to facilitate access to data, with rigorous data governance based on the ‘five safes’ framework.
 Importantly, data contributors can retain control of decisions about how data they hold can be accessed and used.
 Our secure workbench environment includes a wide range of analytical tools and fosters collaborations between researchers and data scientists, to support high quality science.
 Where data cannot be transferred, we are pioneering the use of federated analysis across data repositories.

 Our focus is research-led.
 We are prioritising “Driver Projects” – specific research questions, bringing together a range of datasets for researchers to analyse to deliver health impact.
 These Driver Projects also allow us to test our processes and tools as we build an approach for the long-term.
 Our ambition is to develop an enduring and scalable analysis infrastructure that will transform the way data can be accessed and used to tackle future pandemics and health challenges.

 “We do not want to control data.
 That is not our job.
 Our job is to think through the policies, the tools, the standards, the governance, and the public engagement that enable collaboration and interoperability, which we define as the ability to work across organisational boundaries with no additional effort.”